Myrrh: In the Hebrew Bible

 Myrrh was an ingredient of Ketoret: the consecrated incense used in the First and Second Temples at Jerusalem, as described in the Hebrew Bible and Talmud.
 An offering was made of the Ketoret on a special incense altar and was an important component of the temple service.
 Myrrh is also listed as an ingredient in the holy anointing oil used to anoint the tabernacle, high priests and kings.

 Oil of myrrh is used in in a purification ritual for the new queen to King Ahasuerus:

 Now when every maid's turn was come to go in to king Ahasuerus, after that she had been twelve months, according to the manner of the women, (for so were the days of their purifications accomplished, to wit, six months with oil of myrrh, and six months with sweet odours, and with other things for the purifying of the women).

 In ancient Nabataea

 Myrrh was recorded in the first century BC by Diodorus Siculus to have been traded overland and by sea via Nabatean caravans and sea ports, which transported it from Southern Arabia to their capital city of Petra, from which it was distributed throughout the Mediterranean region.

+Petra's strategic position on the Incense Route allowed the Nabataeans to control the trade, establishing taxation mechanisms for the valuable aromatics.